 Lead up to 5 miles of hiking per day (at Survival Rockport)

-Administer first aid as needed for minor injuries and illness, and document all care given
+Administer first aid as needed for injuries and illness, and document all care given

 Serve as a lifeguard during our daily beach swims.

 Maintain an environment that balances freedom and safety, with safety being the number one priority

 •Undergraduate or advanced degree in education or environmental field, or equivalent experience